-With over two decades experience supporting pet carers pre, during and post the death of their much loved pets, Dawn Murray is one of the UK’s leading pet bereavement counsellors.
+With over two decades experience supporting pet carers pre, during and post the death of their much loved pets, multi award winning Dawn Murray is one of the UK’s leading pet bereavement counsellors.
+Dawn has always, and continues to, provide her counselling services free of charge.

 Recognised as an expert in her field Dawn is described by the press as a 'Pet Bereavement Specialist'.

 Dawns work as a pet undertaker was highlighted in a BBC documentary and she is regularly asked to participate in both local and national Radio and television programmes, and most recently she was invited onto the 'PM' show on BBC Radio 4 where she was asked to discuss pet bereavement after Prince William and Catherine lost their dog, Lupo.

 Dawns unique style allows clients to feel at ease safe in the knowledge that she will support and guide them through their darkest days and clients are referred to her by Veterinary Schools and Doctors.

-She has experienced pet bereavement many times herself and fully understands the devastating impact a loss like this can have on your life.
+She has personally experienced the loss of over 25 of her own companion animals and fully understands the devastating impact a loss like this can have on your life.
 Dawn is also the founder of Ray of Hope and has raised thousands of pounds over the years to help animal charities.

-Dawn lives in West Lothian with her husband Dave, their gorgeous whippets Cammy & Georgie and their stunning tortoiseshell cat Hilda.
+Dawn lives in West Lothian with her husband Dave and their 2 gorgeous whippets Cammy & Georgie.

 When a member of your family dies it is natural to grieve for them.
 Unfortunately, when the member of your family is a pet, there is little if any support, information or advice available.